Research

 Based on the obtained S-parameters, conjugate T-circuits for the HAS and FAIT antennas are designed with the hybrid circuit/3DLHDAP, which can keep the reflection coefficients low (less than 0.4) without controlling the impedance matching device over a wide range of plasma parameters.
 The related results can provide some guidance for the high-power long-pulse operation of the ICRH antenna system in a fusion device.

-This research result was published in Nuclear Fusion, a journal of the Institute of Physics (IOP), on October 6, 2023.
+This research result was published on October 6, 2023 in Nuclear Fusion, a journal on controlled thermonuclear fusion by the International Atomic Energy Agency.

 Publication